teenteennnii/ku-polls/README.md

 # ku-polls
-An application for polls at kasertsart university.
+An application for conducting a poll or survey, for students in Kasetsart University.

 # Project Documents